CHI::Driver::LMDBCHI::Driver::LMDB has a few design decisions and some performance tweaks that can

 to Perl attempting to destroy database components prior to closing the transaction,

-in the middle of global destruction, causing a SEGV
+in the middle of global destruction, causing a SEGV.

 Obviously that is not hugely desirable.

-This quirk can be avoided by manually cleaning up the CHI
+This quirk can be avoided by manually cleaning up the CHI object

-at any time prior to GlobalDestruction
+at any time prior to GlobalDestruction, simply by:

 undef $chi